-Join Rovos Rail‘s brand-new Dar es Salaam to Lobito journey, Trail of Two Oceans, and travel through countries few Western travelers have seen: Tanzania, Zambia, DRC, & Angola.
+Join Rovos Rail‘s brand-new Dar es Salaam to Lobito journey, Trail of Two Oceans, and travel through countries few Western travelers have seen: Tanzania, Zambia, Democratic Republic of Congo (DRC), & Angola.

 Rovos Rail’s Brenda Vos wrote the following glowing report from the inaugural departure of the Dar es Salaam to Lobito journey: